 The success of such efforts is evident across many industries.

 MIT showed that their artificially intelligent model can predict the onset of breast cancer 5 years in advance.
 Amazon now shows what you want to buy before you realize it.
 The trends that the utility industry faces today necessitate the consideration of such technology.

 New infrastructure challenges

-In the last half-century, trends in urbanization have resulted in over 80% of the U.S. population living in urban areas, up from 64% in 1950.
+In the last half-century, trends in urbanization have resulted in over 80 percent of the U.S. population living in urban areas, up from 64 percent in 1950.
 This dramatic uptake in population density has engendered a series of new challenges for infrastructure development and operation.

 The current state of our communities is increasingly at risk, considering the growing stress placed on our aging utility systems and the human capital necessary to maintain and operate them.